 As with all products, including prescriptions, my personal mantra is:

 ‘just because something is for sale or prescribed, it doesn’t make it safe!’

 and tattoos are certainly no exception to the rule.

 Do your research.
 Understand the potential risks involved.

-Toxicity and toxic overload health issues have now become a rampant part of many people’s everyday lives, without even knowing it.
-Making informed choices regarding how to reduce your exposure and reduce your toxic load can make a huge impact on your health and well-being.
+Toxicity and toxic overload health issues have now become a rampant part of many people’s everyday lives, without them even knowing it.
+Making informed choices regarding how to reduce your toxic exposure can have huge positive impacts on your health and well-being.

 Why not join our FREE 5 Day Detox Your Life Course?
 Available for a LIMITED TIME here.